jeffTheItGuy/chainmesh/docs/users/authentication.md

 ## How It Works

 1. You send the full API key in the `Authorization` header
-2. BlockMesh hashes the key using SHA-256
+2. BlockMesh extracts the **12-character prefix** from the key
-3. The hash is looked up in the `api_keys` database table
+3. Queries the `api_keys` table for rows matching that prefix with `revoked_at IS NULL`
+4. For each candidate row, verifies the full key against the stored **bcrypt** hash
-4. If found and not revoked, the request is authenticated
+5. If a match is found and the key is not revoked, the request is authenticated
-5. The `last_used_at` timestamp is updated
+6. The `last_used_at` timestamp is updated
-6. Your tenant context (quotas, network assignment) is loaded
+7. Your tenant context (quotas, network assignment) is loaded

 **Important:** The full key is never stored.
-Only its SHA-256 hash and a 12-character prefix are kept in the database.
+Only its bcrypt hash and a 12-character prefix are kept in the database.

 ---